 - If you get a y-DNA test taken on FamilyTreeDNA.com for your line, join projects on this site.
 If you get to this point, I can email you specific projects that might be of interest to you.

 It’s important to study the history of the area you’re researching in the time period you’re researching.
 State and county lines change throughout time and it’s important to know how and when they change.
 The best website for this in the US is mapofus.org.
 Click on “US Maps” in the black strip at the top.
-Scroll down and pick the state you’re interested in on the left of the page.
-Scroll down again to the interactive map and play with it.
+A map of all the states will show at the top of the next screen.
+Click on the state your interested then scroll down to the interactive map and play with it.
 You’ll love it!
-It shows you the county boundries in various years.
-Sometimes it appears an ancestor lives in different counties in the same state at different times when in actuality they live on the same piece of land whose county boundries have changed around them.
+It shows you the county boundaries in various years.
+Sometimes it appears an ancestor lives in different counties in the same state at different times when in actuality they live on the same piece of land whose county boundaries have changed around them.